CathIAS/TLIO/index.md

 <details>
 <summary> Importance of the network covariance </summary>

-TLIO-mse uses a network which does not regress the covariance, and both TLIO-mse and TLIO-fixcov use only a fixed covariance using the best parameter from grid search.
-Using the network covariance output improves the performance in all metrics, as well as system robustness.
+Knowing that the network uncertainty estimate is consistent with the accuracy, would it help the system performance than simply finding a fixed covariance parameter?
+Here in this graph, both TLIO-mse and TLIO-fixcov use a hand-tuned hyperparameter from grid search, where in TLIO-mse the network does not regress the covariance.
+We observe clear improvements using the learned uncertainty for both accuracy and robustness, indicating the effectiveness of the network associating uncertainty with motion patterns.

 <p align="center">
   <img width="80%" src="assets/filter_ablation.png" />